-The Boscawen Elementary School will serve as the sheltering space available to Boscawen residents once it obtains and installs an emergency generator in Spring 2018.
-The School District is partnering with the Town and is pursuing generators for its elementary schools.
+The Boscawen Elementary School (BES) will serve as the Town Shelter and/or Cooling Center available to Boscawen residents and as a Regional Shelter for other School District towns once the emergency generator installation is completed in August 2018.
+The School District is partnering with the Town on this project and is separately pursuing generators for its other Elementary Schools (Loudon, Salisbury, Webster, and Merrimack Valley Elementary Schools).
 There are many vulnerable populations identified in the community (see APPENDIX A).
 When the powerlines along US Routes 3 & 4 (King Street) fail, electricity to the entire town is disrupted.
 As a rule of thumb, all residents should be able to shelter in place in their homes for up to three days, gathering needed supplies and water ahead of time.
 The multiple businesses in Town rely on electricity provided by powerlines, and in many cases enterprise comes to a standstill during event.
 Power failure can cause inconvenience, loss of economy, extra Town expenditures and staffing, and could restrict emergency response because the typical power failure is a secondary hazard caused by a severe wind or severe winter weather event.
 This problem is applicable to the Hurricanes and Tropical Storms, Downbursts, Tornadoes, and Severe Winter Weather, Cold, and Ice Storms hazard events described earlier as well as Debris Impacted Infrastructure and Transportation Accident hazard events in the following sections.